-Advances in X-ray diffractometry are allowing us to obtain structural data for very small crystals <0.05mm and other previously challenging materials.
+Advances in X-ray diffractometry are allowing us to obtain structural data for very small crystals (less than 0.05 millimetres) and other previously challenging materials.

 The characterisation of new mineral species requires close collaboration with curators and use of the Museum's mineral collections and equipment.

 The structures and/or compositions of some new mineral species have potential applications in materials science, including:

 - nano- or microporous sieves or ion exchangers

 - fast-ion conductors

 Read more about two recent examples of technologically relevant new minerals below.

 Diegogattaite is a new mineral species with potential applications in ion- and gas-exchange and catalysis.